jeetzala/aws-ecs-task-manager/README.md

 Security Groups
 ```

-The ECS task runs with:
+The Fargate task runs with:

 ```text
 256 CPU